The Sports Group has an exclusive global commercial management agreement with Kim Ravaillion.

 As the youngest member of the Australian Diamonds in 2014, Ravaillion made her Commonwealth Games debut in Glasgow.
 A starting berth in a hotly contested final against arch-rivals the New Zealand Silver Ferns delivered Ravaillion and her Diamonds teammates a gold medal – their first at the Games’ since 2002.

 Ravaillion bagged more silverware at international level in 2015, when the Diamonds successfully defended their World Cup title in Sydney.
 The agile midcourter had a brilliant campaign as the Diamonds first choice centre, helping Australia maintain their pre-eminent ranking as the world’s number one netball nation.

 With the announcement of the 2017 Suncorp Super Netball season, there was unprecedented interest in Kim from League franchises.
 Ravaillion was announced as a marquee signing for the Collingwood Magpies joining a host of Diamond’s teammates at the star-studded Melbourne-based Club.
-More recently, she has been announced as a member of the Australian Diamonds set to defend their gold medal at the 2018 Gold Coast Commonwealth Games.
+More recently, she won a silver medal for the Australian Diamonds at the 2018 Gold Coast Commonwealth Games.